Improving Anterior Esthetics with All-Ceramic Restorations

 The lockdowns and social distancing restrictions imposed during the COVID-19 pandemic pushed millions of business professionals out of the workplace to work remotely from home.
 As that trend continues in 2021 and beyond, interpersonal office, classroom, workshop, trade event, and conference table interactions have been replaced with virtual meetings, remote video conferencing, and one-on-one video calls through the high-resolution lenses of computer cameras.
 Virtual instead of in-person interaction has become commonplace.1

 A long-time female patient in her early 70s presented to the practice unhappy with the unesthetic shade and shape of tooth No. 10 (Figure 1).
+She and her husband had founded a not-for-profit corporation that provides counseling workshops for married couples, but during the pandemic, they shuttered their in-person workshops to meet remotely with their clients using social media platforms.
+Seeing her face and smile elevated on the computer screen had made the patient keenly aware of the misshapen nature of the crown on tooth No. 10 and the fact that the color did not match that of the adjacent teeth.
 Many years earlier, the tooth had been endodontically treated, and a metal post was inserted to rebuild and strengthen the tooth for placement of a metal-ceramic crown (Figure 2), which was designed to mask the underlying color of the post.

-At the preparation appointment, the patient was anesthetized, the crown on tooth No. 10 was removed, and teeth Nos.
+At the preparation appointment, unpolarized and polarized photographs of the patient's existing dentition with a shade tab (VITA classical shade guide [A1], VITA North America) were acquired for additional laboratory communication (Figure 4 and Figure 5).
+The patient was then anesthetized, the crown on tooth No. 10 was removed, and teeth Nos.
 6 through 11 were prepared to receive full-contour crowns.
-To communicate the stump color to the laboratory, the preparations were photographed with a shade tab (IPS Natural Die Material Shade Guide [ND-7], Ivoclar Vivadent) (Figure 4) and then digitally scanned (Trios® 4, 3Shape).
-Temporary restorations were created using a premade splint fabricated from the original diagnostic design (PerfecTemp® II, DenMat).
+To communicate the stump color to the laboratory, the preparations were photographed with a shade tab (IPS Natural Die Material Shade Guide [ND-7], Ivoclar Vivadent) (Figure 6) and then digitally scanned (Trios® 4, 3Shape).
+Temporary restorations were created using a premade splint fabricated from the original diagnostic design (PerfecTemp® II, DenMat) (Figure 7).
 After the temporary restorations had remained in place for several weeks, the patient reported that she was pleased with the function and esthetics.

 At the Laboratory

-The scan of the temporary restorations was used as a guide to design the shape, form, and position of the final all-ceramic restorations as well as to evaluate different layering textures to create translucency and add characterization (Figure 6).
-Once completed, the final design was imported into the CAD software's dynamic virtual articulator for a functional evaluation.
+The scan of the temporary restorations was used as a guide to design the shape, form, and position of the final all-ceramic restorations as well as to evaluate different layering textures to create translucency and add characterization (Figure 11 and Figure 12).
+Once completed, the final design was imported into the CAD software's dynamic virtual articulator for a functional evaluation of the protrusive and excursive guidance as well as the contact points (Figure 13).

-For this case, it was critical to select a re-storative material that had the ability to mask the post and core of the endodontically treated tooth while exhibiting maximum translucency and esthetics.
-The technician chose to use a new high-strength zirconium oxide restorative material (IPS e.max® Prime Esthetic, Ivoclar Vivadent) because its layer-free progression of shade and translucency offers coordinated opacity in the cervical region with high levels of translucency in the incisal region for optimal esthetics with 850 MPa of strength.
+For this case, it was critical to select a restorative material that had the ability to mask the post and core of the endodontically treated tooth while exhibiting maximum translucency and esthetics to blend the six crowns with the existing dentition in the esthetic zone.
+The technician chose to use a high-strength zirconium oxide restorative material (IPS e.max® Prime Esthetic, Ivoclar Vivadent) because its layer-free progression of shade and translucency offers coordinated opacity in the cervical region with high levels of translucency in the incisal region for optimal esthetics with 850 MPa of strength.

-Following confirmation of the selected material, the six full-contour crowns were milled (PrograMill PM7, Ivoclar Vivadent) with subtle surface texture for the addition of shading liquids prior to staining, glazing (IPS Ivocolor, Ivoclar Vivadent), and sintering (Figure 7).
-The completed final restorations exhibited a natural level of translucency and a seamless gradient transition from dentin to enamel (Figure 8).
+Following confirmation of the selected material, the six full-contour crowns were milled (PrograMill PM7, Ivoclar Vivadent) with subtle surface texture for the addition of shading liquids prior to staining, glazing (IPS Ivocolor, Ivoclar Vivadent), and sintering (Figure 14 and Figure 15).
+Stump dies were utilized to achieve true shading (Figure 16).
+The completed final restorations, which exhibited a natural level of translucency and a seamless gradient transition from dentin to enamel (Figure 17 and Figure 18), were then delivered to the practice.

 Try-In and Cementation

 After the clinician anesthetized the patient and tried in the restorations to assess their fit, function, and esthetics, each crown was cleaned and cemented using a resin-modified glass-ionomer cement (RelyX™ Luting Plus, 3M).
-The patient expressed that she was thrilled with the outcome (Figure 9 and Figure 10).
+The patient expressed that she was thrilled with the outcome (Figure 19 through Figure 22).

 About the Authors